cfarkas/SARS-CoV-2-freebayes/README.md

 ulimit -n  # it is requiered 1000000 ulimit -s  # it is required 299999
 ```
 Every script has a "nolimit" version, for users that have unlimited values of -s and -n parameters in their machines.
-If your machine have limits, you may need to change these values.
+If your machine have limits, you may need to increase these values.
 Check README_ulimit for how to change these values in Ubuntu.

 ## Execution: